dimoreira/DMWebBrowserViewController/README.md

 ===========================

-A simple web browser view controller instantied view blocks.
+A simple web browser view controller instantiated view blocks.
 Uses a UINavigationBar for dismiss and refresh actions.

 Try out the demo project